zhouzhang11/CrossWeaver/README.md

 ## 🚀 Usage (Coming Soon)
 Detailed instructions for environment setup, data preparation, training, and evaluation will be provided here once the code is public.

+## 🙏 Acknowledgements

+The code is based on YOLOv8 of [Ultralytics](https://github.com/ultralytics/ultralytics).
+We thank the authors of [LoME](https://github.com/zyszxhy/LoME) and [COMO](https://github.com/luluyuu/COMO) for their prior work that inspired this project.

 ## 🔗 Citation
 If you find our work or this code useful in your research, please consider citing our paper:

 ```bibtex
 @inproceedings{yang2026crossweaver,